From UFStarfleet LCARS

 If a CO is unable or unwilling to perform their duties as listed below:

 - Filling out the MSR monthly.
 If no MSR is filed after 3 months the ship will be drydocked for 30 days before being decommissioned.

 - Follow the Role Play rules given by the Chief of UFS Operations, as they are responsible for the Role Play Aspect of all Ships/Stations of the Line.

 - Acknowledge emails in a timely fashion.
 Within 48 hours.

 - Adhere to UFS Policies and Procedures both in the membership manual and CO manual.

-- Sharing(add/remove/edit setting), formatting or editing the MSR layout is not allowed unless permission is given from the UFS Chief of Staff.
+- Sharing(add/remove/edit setting), formatting or editing the MSR layout is not allowed unless permission is given from the UFS Chief of Administration.